xrpscan/xrpdocs/docs/api-doc.rst

   https://api.xrpscan.com/api/v1

-.. warning:: The API has many endpoints, but only these endpoints are meant for public use.
+.. warning:: The API has many endpoints, but only the following endpoints are meant for public use.

 Get Account
 -----------